 The Scholastic Aptitude Test (SAT) is an exam required for admission to most universities in the United States.
 Imperial County students taking the SAT continue to have an achievement gap compared to students statewide.
-In 2012-2013, about 33% of our seniors in the county took the SAT, compared to 40% in California.
-The results show that our local scores continue to be lower than the averages in California in all three areas of the SAT.
+In 2012-2013, about 33 percent of high school seniors in the county took the SAT, compared to 40 percent in California.
+The results show that local scores continue to be lower than the average in California in all three areas of the SAT.